 Additionally, Dr. Daneker has shared his knowledge with others in numerous teaching positions as an adjunct faculty member of the School of Biology at Georgia Institute of Technology, adjunct professor at the Center for Cancer Research and Therapeutic Development at Clark Atlanta University and as an assistant professor in the Department of Surgery and Winship Cancer Center at Emory University School of Medicine, to name just a few.
 He serves as an adjunct professor of biology at Georgia Tech and Morehouse School of Medicine.

-Originally from Williamsport, Pennsylvania, Dr. Daneker graduated cum laude with a bachelor’s degree in biology from Loyola College of Baltimore in Maryland, and earned a medical degree at the University of Maryland School of Medicine in Baltimore.
+Originally from Williamsport, Pennsylvania, Dr. Daneker graduated cum laude with a bachelor’s degree in biology from Loyola College of Baltimore in Maryland, and earned a medical degree with honors at the University of Maryland School of Medicine in Baltimore.

 He then headed to Cincinnati, Ohio to complete an internship and residency in general surgery at the University of Cincinnati Medical Center.
 Dr. Daneker also completed clinical and research fellowships at Harvard Medical School and The University of Texas MD Anderson Cancer Center.

 Dr. Daneker has authored many journal articles, abstracts and book chapters on cell biology, tumor biology and surgical oncology.
 He co-edited The Mont Reid Handbook: The University of Cincinnati Surgical Manual, 2nd edition in 1990 and has been a guest reviewer for The Annals of Surgical Oncology.